glowkeeper/Markdown-with-References/README.md

 # Scrivener (Markdown) With References

-If you're like me, then you find yourself writing lots of academic papers.
-That means that it's important you use the most productive writing and referencing tools which work
+If you find yourself writing lots of academic papers, then it's important you use writing and referencing tools that work well together.

 ## A Brief Aside - Integrating Scrivener and Zotero